-- Any coursework used to earn a prior degree/certificate cannot be excluded in the Fresh Start process. - Academic Fresh Start is defined as the elimination from consideration of all instructional (academic/career and technical) work completed at MCC prior to the point of re-enrollment for the purpose of calculating local GPA and assessing graduation status except for designated saved credits up to a maximum of 15 semester hours.
-Once Academic Fresh Start has been declared, discounted work will not be considered toward calculating local GPA from that date forward except for approved saved credits.
-No grades will be removed from the student's academic records.
+- Any coursework used to earn a prior degree/certificate cannot be excluded in the Fresh Start process. - Academic Fresh Start is defined as the elimination from consideration of all instructional (academic/career and technical) work completed at MCC prior to the point of re-enrollment for the purpose of calculating institutional GPA and assessing graduation status except for designated saved credits up to a maximum of 15 semester hours.
+Once Academic Fresh Start has been declared, discounted work will not be considered toward calculating institutional GPA from that date forward except for approved saved credits.
+No grades will be removed from the student's academic records, only designated as excluded.